Escherbach/Seq-Roadmap/README.md

 - The COGS should be comparable to qPCR (<$10).

 For these reasons, we assume that multiplexing, i.e. analyzing multiple samples simultaneously, will not be practical in the point-of-care context, as this step introduces both a significant delay in time to answer and may be hard to fully automate given the requirements for low cost and minimal operator time.

+## Matching the ease of use of qPCR

 ## Matching the sensitivity of qPCR